 Multi-tenant cloud systems have long been a good option for various companies in the cloud space.
-However, many companies still don’t realize how multi-tenant architecture can work to their benefit.
+However, many companies still don’t realize how a multi-tenant architecture can work to their benefit.
 Some companies have adopted a complex multi-tenant cloud system while unaware of the challenges this setup presents.

-What is multi-tenancy?
+What is Multi-Tenant Cloud?